Picovoice/leopard/binding/web/README.md

 #### Init options

-Leopard saves and caches your model file in IndexedDB to be used by Web Assembly.
+Leopard saves and caches your model file in IndexedDB to be used by WebAssembly.
 Use a different `modelPath` variable to hold multiple models and set the `forceWrite` value to true to force re-save a model file.

 ```typescript